 Many students receive financial aid to help pay for college.
 As early as October of your senior year, you and a parent should fill out the Free Application for Federal Student Aid (FAFSA).
 The FAFSA determines your eligibility to receive aid.

 To apply for federal aid (including grants and loans) you need to complete the FAFSA.
 Some universities may require you to complete additional financial aid forms.
+Texas residents can also submit the Texas Application for State Financial Aid (TASFA).

 Many types of loans are available to students and their parents to help pay for college, including federal, state and private loan programs.
 Borrowing for your education is a serious commitment.
 Talk to your parents about your options and how you plan on repaying your college loans.

 In addition to financial aid, you can apply for scholarships to help cover costs.
 Merit-based, need-based and athletic-based scholarships are usually available.
 Check with the college financial aid office for scholarship information.
 Many businesses, churches, foundations and community organizations offer scholarship funding as well.
 Your high school counselor and teachers can help you find these scholarships.
-There’s also some great information at the Generation TX site.

 The best news about grants is that they don’t have to be repaid!
 Your eligibility to receive grants is based on your FAFSA application.
 There are many types of grants available.
 Here are a few common ones: